 Where to Stay in Ghent for Sightseeing

-To see all the famous sights of Ghent and soak up its picturesque scenery, the best place to stay is in the compact and easily walkable city center - preferably within the historic center.
+To see all the famous sights of Ghent and soak up its picturesque scenery, the best place to stay is in the compact and easily walkable city center—preferably within the historic center.
 Most of the top attractions, such as the Cathedral of St. Bavo and the grand fortress of Gravensteen, lie within a short stroll of each other.
-Here are some highly-rated hotels in this convenient location:
+Here are some highly rated hotels in this convenient location:

 - Luxury Hotels: In the heart of the city, overlooking the Korenlei and Graslei Canals, the Marriott Ghent Hotel offers large, comfortable rooms with plush beds.
-Steps from Ghent's historic center, Sandton Grand Hotel Reylof blends bold contemporary accents with Empire-style elegance and has a wellness center with a pool, spa, and fitness room.
+Steps from Ghent's historic center, Pillows Grand Hotel Reylof blends bold contemporary accents with Empire-style elegance and has a wellness center with a pool, spa, and fitness room.
 The hotel also offers long-stay apartments.
 Around the corner from the Gravensteen Castle, the boutique Hotel Harmony sits on a picturesque canal in the old town and is known for its helpful staff and lovely canal views.

-- Mid-Range Hotels: In the historic center, opposite the town hall, the stylish NH Gent Belfort is less than five minutes on foot from the cathedral, castle, and belfry, as is the nearby, pet-friendly Novotel Gent Centrum, with a fitness room and sauna; outdoor pool; and children's play areas.
+- Mid-Range Hotels: In the historic center, opposite the town hall, the stylish NH Gent Belfort is less than five minutes on foot from the cathedral, castle, and belfry, as is the nearby, pet-friendly Novotel Gent Centrum, with a fitness room and sauna, outdoor pool, and children's play areas.
 Perfect for families and extended stays, the good-value Aparthotel Castelnou is about a 15-minute walk from the historic center.
 All the apartments come with kitchenettes, and breakfast is included in the rates.

-- Budget Hotels: On a quiet street, a ten-minute stroll from the cathedral, the boutique Hotel Onderbergen offers clean, stylish rooms, and some accommodate families.
+- Budget Hotels: On a quiet street, a 10-minute stroll from the cathedral, the boutique Hotel Onderbergen offers clean, stylish rooms, and some accommodate families.
 If you like old-world elegance on a budget, Erasmus is in a beautiful 16th-century stone building with steep stairs, a few minutes on foot from the historic center.
 The free breakfast is in an evocative room adorned with oil paintings and antiques.
 Meters from the cathedral, Ibis Gent Centrum St-Baafs Kathedraal offers compact but comfortable rooms for a good-value price.